akunbeben/bonita-doc/md/performance-tuning.md

 #### Connector service

 The connector service executes connectors.
-To improve tenant isolation (and to protect against denial-of-service attacks), the default implementation of the connector service has its own threadpool and requires executes connectors in a separate thread from the worker.
+To improve tenant isolation (and to protect against denial-of-service attacks), the default implementation of the connector service has its own thread pool and requires executes connectors in a separate thread from the worker.
-The configuration of the threadpool of this service is independent from the configuration of the work service.
+The configuration of the thread pool of this service is independent of the configuration of the work service.
 If you have processes that use a lot of connectors, then you can have more threads to execute connectors.
 See [Connector execution](connectors-execution.md) page for details on how connectors are executed.

 The Connector service is configured in `bonita-tenant-community-custom.properties` and `bonita-tenant-sp-custom.properties` (cf [platform setup](BonitaBPM_platform_setup))